 The American Psychological Association's Code of Ethics, in particular, has relevance to the content and development of the current BACB Code.
 Like the field of behavior analysis, psychology started with a scientific mission.
-Applied psychologists were not prevalent in the United States until the 1930s boom in professional opportunities to conduct tests for educational and business purposes (Joyce & Rankin, 2010).
-Radio psychology gained popularity as a means to provide practical guidance around parenting and activism, and exploitative practices (e.g., phrenology) also proliferated under the guise of psychology (Behrens, 2009; Joyce & Rankin).
+Applied psychologists were not prevalent in the United States outside New York City until the 1930s when the field benefitted from a burst in opportunities to conduct mental tests for educational and business purposes based on the perceived benefits of those assessments to the military in World War I (Joyce & Rankin, 2010).
+Radio psychology gained popularity during this time, with hosts of varying qualifications addressing a societal demand for practical guidance around parenting, critical thinking, activism, and wellbeing in the era of the Great Depression (Behrens, 2009).
+Mocking and exploitative practices also proliferated in the media and in the community during the 1930s (e.g., practice of phrenology, a radio show in which the host-a physician-diagnosed "what makes you tick" based on participants' answers to a small number of questions, and advertisements for cure-all psychological services despite the relative newness of applied psychology and its underlying science; Joyce & Rankin).
 Psychological researchers called on national organizations such as the American Psychological Association (APA) to protect the scientific credibility of the field simultaneously with applied psychologists organizing to establish basic training requirements and higher ethical standards for an emerging generation of practitioners.
 Several states responded by initiating local efforts to license psychologists so that consumers could distinguish between qualified and unqualified providers.